Community money - invested by the community

 The original aim was to provide funding towards a community kitchen and training space within the healthy living centre – but following work carried out by an independent consultant, there wasn’t an adequate case for making the space primarily a community training kitchen.
 However, extensive research demonstrated that there was a brilliant case for the space to be primarily for health and wellbeing courses/training (possibly with a small kitchen option).
 We subsequently worked with the Hope House GPs to identify a way forward.
 We are proud to say that there will be community-focused health and wellbeing activities going on in the space, most days, for the next 20 years!

-The impact of this project will be a generational reduction in obesity and other health related issues and an increase in community engagement.
+This project will help the community to work towards a reduction in obesity and other health related issues, and an increase in community engagement.

 Invest in young people to become life, work & further education ready